anandu06dev/ng4StarterKit/README.md

 ## Frontend coupled to OOD, DDD and CQRS

-The building blocks of Angular already provides us with code organisation strategies for frontend architectures.
-Nevertheless, to gain a better level of abstraction we will pass Angulars Data-Driven mindset and consider higher-level strategies like Domain-Driven Design and CQRS:
+The building blocks of Angular already provides us with code organisation strategies for frontend architecture.
+Nevertheless, to obtain a better level of abstraction we will pass Angular's Data-Driven mindset and consider higher-level strategies like Domain-Driven Design and CQRS:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/frontend_arch.PNG)

-Considering layered architecture, the question arises: how to organize layers within SPA applications?
+Considering layered architecture the question arises how to organize layers in SPA applications?
 This question relates to code organization, communication across layers and demanding business logic throughout services etc.

 ## Layered Architecture